badeadan/starlingx-installer/README.md

        aiosx | tar -x
        cd aiosx

+   (to install using LibVirt run `aiosx --hypervisor libvirt`)

-2. create VirtualBox VMs:
+2. create VMs:

-       ./vbox-setup.sh /path/to/starlingx/iso
+       ./setup.sh /path/to/starlingx/iso

    This will remove already existing VMs named `<setup-type>-controller-0`, etc. and create a new set of VMs according to specification then group them under `<setup-type>` (where setup-type can be aiosx, aiodx, standard, storage).

-   Then vbox-setup.sh calls prepare-bootimage.sh to patch the provided ISO image with the lab configuration and to make the automated install process independent of console access via serial port.
+   Then setup.sh calls prepare-bootimage.sh to patch the provided ISO image with the lab configuration and to make the automated install process independent of console access via serial port.
 The patched ISO goes through CentOS Anaconda steps then reboots to a state where it is accessible via